s0wx/WaifuScan/README.md

 ### Logging
 - all certificates are tracked with inbound and outbound connections
-- IP and Host are logged to stdout during execution
+- IP:Port of source and destination address are logged to stdout during execution